PiRXlv/100-days-of-code/log.md

   Given - past sense, when - present, Then - should.
   Steps/preconditions describe *what* instead of *how* How to distinguish between high level scenarios and "unit test" scenarios?
 What is difference between their format and level of detail?

+### Day 6: January 3, 2019
+**Today's Progress**: Finished chapter 6 (skipping tools I'm not interested in).
+**Thoughts:**
+  BDD is as much about discovering scenarios as it is about automation.
+  We are writing SpecFlow "unit tests", not scenarios.
+  The `Given` part is tricky.
+It should include all setup logic, but some if it might be slighly lower level as it seems at first glance.
+As in book, you set not only the flight end points, but also setup the distance between them.

 **Link to work:** none